Alliance for Childhood

 The Alliance for Childhood is a tax-exempt nonprofit research and advocacy organization founded in February 1999, incorporated in the U.S. state of Maryland, and based in College Park, Maryland.
 A partnership of educators, health professionals, researchers, and other advocates for children, some of whom are supporters of Waldorf education, its stated mission is to "promote policies and practices that support children’s healthy development, love of learning, and joy in living.
 Our public education campaigns bring to light both the promise and the vulnerability of childhood.
 We act for the sake of the children themselves and for a more just, democratic, and ecologically responsible future."

+Activities

 The Alliance's work in its first ten years has focused on the following issues: